clandrew/hellovrs/README.md

 ![Example image](https://raw.githubusercontent.com/clandrew/hellovrs/master/Images/simple.PNG "Example image.")

+This sample has both D3D12 and Vulkan versions.

 ## hellovrs_rates
 A bunch of shaded quads, one for each shading rate.
 Their shading rate is specified through RSSetShadingRate API.
 Tier 1 compatible.